Science, Technology, Mathematics & Engineering Degrees: What Can I Do with a Degree in Science?

 What is STEM Education and Why is it Important?

-For students pursuing higher education, some of the most in-demand majors are the STEM majors.
-An abbreviation for Science, Technology, Engineering, and Mathematics, these majors are critical to the growth, research, and improvement not only of individual careers, but are at the center of the most critical industries in the world.
+Some of the most in-demand majors are the STEM majors.
+Science, Technology, Engineering, and Mathematics majors are critical to the growth, research, and improvement of individual careers.
+They’re at the center of the most critical industries in the world.

 STEM Education in the U.S.

-As the need for these programs continues to grow, so is the presence of STEM education in the U.S. Beginning in the K-12 public and private education classrooms, STEM programs are being introduced to students at an earlier age than before so that when they pursue higher education, they are on the right path for the available STEM programs that are available at that time.
+As the need for these programs continues to grow, so does the presence of STEM education in the U.S. Beginning in the K-12 public and private education classrooms, STEM programs are being introduced to students at an earlier age than before.
+Why?
+When they pursue higher education, they are on the right path for the available STEM programs.

 Pros and Cons of STEM Education

-STEM education in the U.S. is essentially thought to be productive and a positive educational area for upcoming students and current students who are sitting in classrooms and interacting on digital platforms.
-Like any field, however, there are Pros and Cons of STEM education that should be made aware to those students in these major.
+STEM education in the U.S. is essentially thought to be productive and a positive educational area for students who are interacting on digital platforms.
+Like any field, however, there are Pros and Cons of STEM education.
 The Pros of STEM programs include:

-Once these students have pursued a degree or program that meets the STEM education definition, they are dedicated themselves to a work environment that promotes equal opportunity and the strongest of skills, while guaranteeing a career path for their future.
+Once these students have pursued a degree or program that meets the STEM education definition, they are dedicating themselves to a work environment that promotes equal opportunity and the strongest of skills.

 Unfortunately, there are a few cons to be made aware of when reviewing the STEM education definition:

-These students do not have a listed set of set-in-stone skills that are required to pursue these careers and many of these students display different qualities and strengths as opposed to their peers.
-Since most students are being introduced to the STEM field of study at a much younger age, those who do not perform early in their childhood are falling behind in this industry and having to fight much harder to keep up.
+These students do not have a listed set of set-in-stone skills that are required to pursue these careers.
+Many of these students display different qualities and strengths as opposed to their peers.
+Most students are being introduced to the STEM field of study at a much younger age.
+Those who do not perform early in their childhood are falling behind in this industry.
+They have to fight much harder to keep up.

-Those who have been excelling and are considering the available higher education programs available to them are required to maintain their academic excellence at a level that is not matched by their peers in other disciplines.
-Finally, building skills that are often embraced in humanity areas and business such as communication are not as heavily enforced in STEM programs, preventing proper communication of these students once they enter the workforce.
+Those who are considering the higher education programs available to them are required to maintain a higher academic excellence than their peers in other disciplines.
+Finally, building skills that are often embraced in humanity areas and business such as communication are not as heavily enforced in STEM programs.
+This prevents proper communication once these students enter the workforce.

 School/Program Accreditation for STEM

-The leading STEM programs in colleges and universities across the nations are equipped with ABET accreditation.
-This accreditation focuses on the curriculum and standards provided by the following programs in these institutions and determines that the programs offered to students in these institutions are above standard.
+The leading STEM programs in colleges and universities across the nation are equipped with ABET accreditation.
+This accreditation focuses on the curriculum and standards provided by the following programs.
+It determines that the programs offered to students in these institutions are above standard.

-ABET-accredited schools can be found across the nation, and they offer programs that fit a variety of formats, including the online options that are growing by popular demand for working professionals in these fields.
-With over 80 years of reviewing and accrediting programs that fall into these study fields, there is a respect for this particular accreditation.
+ABET-accredited schools can be found across the nation.
+They offer programs that fit a variety of formats, including the online options that are growing in popularity.
+This accreditation program has over 80 years of reviewing and accrediting programs that fall into these study fields.
+There is respect for this particular accreditation.
 They also review programs that are at the Associate, Bachelor, and Master level programs in these various disciplines.

-Based upon the most recent certifications, ABET has accredited over 4,000 programs at the numerous ABET Accredited Schools across the nation and the globe.
-Students are able to search these ABET Accredited Schools by discipline and program level to determine which STEM program options are available to them and their career goals.
-Some of the programs available are ABET-accredited online schools where students receive the same instruction digitally as they do in the classroom at these STEM accredited universities in USA.
-With many of these students embracing technology at a young age and becoming proficient, ABET Accredited Schools have found significant benefit in choosing the online format for their programs, as it allows these students to have more of a direct focus on their learning outcomes, which benefit them in their careers.
+Based upon the most recent certifications, ABET has accredited over 4,000 programs at the numerous ABET Accredited Schools around the world.
+Students are able to search these ABET Accredited Schools by discipline and program level.
+They can determine which STEM program options are available to them and their career goals.
+Some of the programs available are ABET-accredited online schools.
+Students receive the same instruction digitally as they do in the classroom at these STEM accredited universities in USA.
+Many of these students embrace technology at a young age and become proficient.
+ABET Accredited Schools have found significant benefit in choosing the online format for their programs.
+It allows these students to have more of a direct focus on their learning outcomes, which benefit them in their careers.

 Types of STEM Degrees

-Science and technology depends on technicians, from laboratory assistants to nuclear technicians, so the associate’s degree (AA/AS) is an entry into a lot of middle-class careers.
-Associate’s degrees are usually attained through community college, and many offer specialized certifications for specific jobs (such as graphic design, nuclear technician, or computer support).
+Science and technology depends on technicians, from laboratory assistants to nuclear technicians.
+So the associate degree (AA/AS) is an entry into a lot of middle-class careers.
+Associate degrees are usually earned through community college Many offer specialized certifications for specific jobs such as:

 (Check out: What is the Benefit of Going to a Community College?)